Modern slavery and human trafficking statement

 This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, sets out Ascenti’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 This statement relates to actions and activities during the financial year 2017/2018.

 As part of the healthcare sector, Ascenti recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-Ascenti is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that those in its supply chains, and contractors, are free from slavery and human trafficking and comply with our values.
+Ascenti is absolutely committed to preventing slavery and human trafficking in its corporate activities, and ensuring that those in its supply chains, and contractors, are free from slavery and human trafficking and comply with our values.

 Organisational structure and supply chains